ploki/lin_guider/README.md

 If you have problems using the code in this repository, please don't bother original developers, come to me instead.

+## About this fork

+This is a Qt5 port of the Lin-guider project which is originaly based on Qt4.

 ## About the original project

 Lin-guider is an astronomical autoguiding program.